Covert Communication over a K-User Multiple Access Channel: Channel model

-and
+} and

-The covert capacity region of the $K$-user \ac{MAC} consists of the closure of the set of all achievable throughput tuples $r{\bracksq{\calK}}$. \end{definition} We refer to the tuple $r{\bracksq{\calK}}$ as a \emph{throughput} tuple to emphasize that this is not a rate tuple, since we normalize $\brackcurl{\log M_k}_{k \in \calK}$ by $\sqrt{n \avgD{\smash{\qhatn}}{\qzn}}$ instead of $n$.
-In later sections, we also characterize the key throughput required to achieve the covert throughput tuple.
-We define the key throughput for user $k$ corresponding to an achievable covert throughput as
+The covert capacity region of the $K$-user \ac{MAC} consists of the closure of the set of all achievable throughput tuples $r{\bracksq{\calK}}$. { Also, we define the tuple $s[\mathcal{K}]\in\mathbb{R}_+^K$ as an achievable key throughput tuple associated with the achievable reliable and covert throughput tuple $r[\mathcal{K}]$, if there exist a sequence of codes satisfying~\eqref{eq:4} and~\eqref{eq:6} and if for all $k\in\mathcal{K}$,

+} \end{definition} {Note that in~\eqref{eq:4}, we normalize the number of bits $\log M_k$ by $\sqrt{n \avgD{\smash{\qhatn}}{\qzn}}$ instead of $n$ as traditionally done in information-theoretic problems.
+The normalization by $\sqrt{n}$ is essential to reflect the fact that covert communication corresponds to a zero-rate regime, in which the number of bits scales sub-linearly with the number of channel uses.
+The normalization by $\sqrt{\avgD{\smash{\qhatn}}{\qzn}}$ is also crucial to reflect the fact that $\avgD{\smash{\qhatn}}{\qzn}$ influences $\brackcurl{ \log M_k}_{ k \in \calK}$.
+While the normalization might seem somewhat ad-hoc, it is justified \emph{a posteriori} in Section~\ref{sec:mainresult} when we prove that $\log M_k/\sqrt{n \avgD{\smash{\qhatn}}{\qzn}}$ is independent of $n$ in the limit of large blocklength.
+Said differently, $\log M_k/\sqrt{n \avgD{\smash{\qhatn}}{\qzn}}$ plays the role of the usual ``rate'' in that it asymptotically does not depend on the blocklength $n$ and already integrates the scaling.
+To avoid confusion, we refer to $r_k$ as \emph{throughput} instead of rate.}